gaps-closure/gaps-closure.github.io/binary_install.md

 ## 10. Prepare the emulator

-At this point you should be able to build the Gaps Closure examples and eri demo, to run it however in the emulator you will also need to run its preperation guide
+At this point you should be able to build the GAPS-CLOSURE examples and eri demo, to run it however in the emulator you will also need to run its preperation guide

 See the emulators [README](https://github.com/gaps-closure/emu/blob/master/README.md) for details